sprout42/imx_find_containers/README.md

 If the `--include-image-contents` flag is set then the individual images in the binary will be included in the scan results yaml file as base64 data.
-This does increase the amount of time it takes to export the results, but makes it more convenient to load the scanned results in python later for further manipulation.
+This does slightly increase the amount of time it takes to export the results, but makes it more convenient to load the scanned results in python later for further manipulation.
 ```
 $ time imx_find_containers emmc_image.bin > /dev/null
-real	0m0.466s
+real    0m0.455s
-user	0m0.343s
+user    0m0.329s
-sys	0m0.101s
+sys     0m0.105s

 $ time imx_find_containers -I emmc_image.bin > /dev/null
-real	0m25.211s
+real    0m1.024s
-user	0m24.464s
+user    0m0.817s
-sys	0m0.357s
+sys     0m0.166s
 ```

 This option can greatly increase the size of the scan results file as well.